 One report.
-Every value, for every situation.
+The right value for every situation.

 Why you need it